numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Names of the serving store used in this vertex.
+TODO(spl): clean up Names of the serving store used in this vertex.
 </p>

 </td>